evanlaw-dev/evanlaw-dev/README.md

 # Hi there 👋, I'm Evan Law

 💡 **Full-Stack Developer | Blockchain and AI Enthusiast**
-Currently pursuing MCIT at UPenn, exploring blockchain, internet systems, and AI.
+MCIT student at UPenn, exploring blockchain, internet systems, and AI.
+Currently learning Solana and Rust.

 <!-- About Me -->
 # About Me